 After all of these years there remains a fine, tenuous line with Class I's allowing Amtrak to continue using their tracks.
 For a greater understanding and history of Amtrak please click here to learn more about the carrier.
 In some cases, states have stepped in to provide funding for better regional services within their borders with Amtrak is usually designated as operator.
 Most notable in this regard is California and North Carolina, which have spent millions to offer top level service between major metropolitan locations.
 Other states include Maryland, Washington, Vermont, Florida, and Tennessee which have launched various types of localized commuter services within populated areas.
 Despite Amtrak's funding issues a career with the company can be a very rewarding experience with jobs in a wide range of fields depending on what your skills or interests may be.
 Covered here are brief overviews concerning many of the carrier's sectors.

 Railroad police have been protecting company property and equipment for more than a century although even today much of the public is not aware of their duties.
 The first employed detectives worked for the Illinois Central beginning in the mid-19th century and slowly grew to be found across the industry as a means of protection and ending union uprisings.
 Today, their purpose is entirely protective and most have full law reinforcement capacities with the ability to arrest suspects on-site while often carrying a side arm.
 According to Section 1704 of the U.S. Crime Control Act of 1990: "A railroad police officer who is certified or commissioned as a police officer under the laws of any one state shall, in accordance with the regulations issued by the U.S. Secretary of Transportation, be authorized to enforce the laws of any other state in which the rail carrier owns property."
-Amtrak currently employs over 500 officers and civilian personnel at more than 30 locations in 46 states.
+Amtrak jobs regarding these career currently employ over 500 officers and civilian personnel at more than 30 locations in 46 states.
 Due to the regions in which it operates the police force ranges from general patrol officers to K-9 units and the high-tech, Special Operations Unit.